blalop/pkg-query/README.md

 ## Dependencies

+[ChromeDriver](https://chromedriver.chromium.org/) is needed in order to query Fedora packages.

-Another ruby packages are needed in order to run the script.
-You can use gem package manager to get them.
+Additionally, some Ruby gems are needed in order to run the script:

-· nokogiri
+- nokogiri
-· watir
+- watir

+If you're using bundler, just run `bundler install` and it will get the required gems automatically.

 ## Instalation